daohoangson/js-tinhte-api/README.md

  ```
  - **You want to render components on the server but they need api data to work?** You may use `fetchApiDataForProvider`, it will give you the `apiData` object, ready to be use with `ApiProvider`.

+### api.clone

+Returns a new api instance with the same configuration.

 ### api.fetchApiDataForProvider

 Params: